triggermesh/docs/docs/guides/xslttransformation.md

 ```

 ### Configure the Triggers
 Next, Triggers need to be configured to route our Cloudevents to the `XSLTTransformation` and `EventDisplay` objects.
-This can be done by writing the following YAML in a file and using `kubectl apply -f <manifest.yaml>`:
+This can be done by writing the following YAML in a file and using `kubectl apply -f <manifest.yaml>`.
+We have two triggers, one to send events containing XML to the transformation and one to send all events to the event display.

 ```yaml
 kind: Trigger